arneBersch/Zoeglfrex/docs/reference.md

 > - When deleting an Intensity, it will be removed from all Effects and Cues.
 > - When deleting a Color, it will be removed from all Effects and Cues.
 > - When deleting a Position, it will be removed from all Effects and Cues.
-> - When deleting a Raw, it will be removed from all Effects and Cues.
+> - When deleting a Raw, it will be removed from all Intensities, Colors, Positions, Effects and Cues.
 > - When deleting an Effect, it will be removed from all Cues.
+> - When deleting a Cuelist, all of its Cues will be deleted.

 ## Models
 If no Model Attribute is given, the standard Attribute 2 will be used.

 If no Model ID is given, the Model of the current Fixture will be used.
+If no Fixture is currently selected, all the Models of the Fixtures of the current Group will be used instead.

 ### Model Attribute 2 Set (Channels)
 This command doesn't take a value.
 Instead, it will open a popup where you can insert the Model's channels.
 These channels are currently supported: